tonybaloney/llm-benchmark/README.md

 If you want to benchmark models that do not support streaming, you can use the `--no-stream` flag.
 This will disable streaming and provide a single response time.

+### Warmup

+By default, the first test will be repeated and only the second timing data will be used.
+This is to allow the model to setup authentication or anything else which will skew the performance metrics.

+You can disable this behavior by using the `--no-repeat-first` flag.

 ### Graphs

 The benchmark tool can produce a PNG graph like this: